cuitingshi/notes/README.md

 # Intro
-These notes are just a glimpse of what I have learned in these days.
 Recently, I tried to read the source codes of IBM hyperledger project to have a better understanding of blockchain.
 I found it a need to prepaer myself with some knowledge in specific field, like cryptographics.
 And it turned out that writting is really a good way.
-It's not just about recording those ephemeral thoughts, but as I try to find a way to express logically, those unintelligible ideas seems to become less obscure.
+It's not just about keeping track of what I have learned.
+Instead, as I try to find a way to express logically, those unintelligible ideas seems to become less obscure.
+Those ephemeral thoughts just came out like spring😁.
+Really amazing, you guys could try it too~

 ## [Cryptographic](./crypto)
   * [1.
 Symmetry Cryptography ](crypto/sym_crypto/README.md)